 Unlike other remote job searching sites on this list, Upwork focuses on freelancing jobs that may turn permanent in the future.
 But most of the jobs posted on the website are freelance gigs of a limited time frame and a set payment.

-As a remote worker (freelancer), you will have to pay 20% of your earnings from a job to Upwork (it’s deducted automatically when a payment is processed).
+As a remote worker (freelancer), you must pay 20% of your earnings from a job to Upwork (it’s deducted automatically when a payment is processed).
 If you’re with the same client for long enough, that amount drops to 10%, which is much more reasonable.
 But besides that huge cut, Upwork is a haven for many freelancers and remote workers and provides a huge pool of potential customers for them.

 With a unique name and a cool logo, PeoplePerHour is another freelancing website that has been gaining traction for a few years now.
 The website claims to have helped freelancers earn about $239 million through various remote jobs.

 Its customer experience score is even better than Upwork.
-Fee structure work in the freelancer’s favour when the job is for more than 250 pounds.
+The fee structure works in the freelancer’s favour when the job is in excess of a few hundred dollars.

 Beyond that, PeoplePerHour charges a 7.5% commission from the freelancer/remote worker.
-So if you manage to meet an employer willing to hire you long-term, you may be able to save a lot in commission by working through PeoplePerHour than another portal.
+So if you manage to meet an employer willing to hire you long-term, you may be able to save a lot in commission by working through PeoplePerHour than another portal such as Upwork.

 Completing the trio of three major online freelancing portals is Fiverr.
 Unlike other platforms, you don’t simply create a profile and start applying for available jobs on Fiverr.